 The foundation of this system is PurpleAir’s API, which allows me to fetch sensor data approximately every 5 minutes and store it in a MySQL database.
 Next, I set up Grafana to create a visually appealing dashboard, complete with a map of sensor locations and other relevant points of interest.
 Grafana also manages the process of sending push notifications through Pushover.net when the AQI remains above 50 for a duration of 10 minutes.

 To facilitate this setup, both MySQL and Grafana are running in containers on my Synology NAS, utilizing external volume storage.

 Additionally, I created a Python script that runs on my Intel NUC and is triggered by a CRON job every five minutes.
 The script performs the following steps:

-- Pull JSON data from PurpleAir
+- Retrieve JSON data from PurpleAir.

-- Not located “outside”
+- Located “outside”

-- Not within specific Longitude and Latitude
+- Positioned within a specific longitude and latitude range

-- Insert all data into database
+- Insert the gathered data into the database.

 MySQL Table #

 Ingestion Script #